focus-editor/focus/LOG.md

 - Hide scrollbars unless scrolling or hovering over editor
 - Add horizontal scrollbar

-- When the file dialog or finder are open, slightly highlight the pane where files would open should the user click or hit enter
-- When pressing shift+delete, the selection is not removed
 - Fix the whole word matching when creating new cursors (underscore seems to be considered not a word char, but inconsistently)
 - Don't show deleted buffers in the open file dialog, unless there's an editor already open for them